 Represents the storage aggregate on which the workloads are running.
 If the aggregate component is in contention, it means high utilization on the aggregate is impacting the latency of one or more workloads.
-An aggregate consists of all HDDs, or a mix of HDDs and SSDs (a Flash Pool aggregate).
+An aggregate consists of all HDDs, or a mix of HDDs and SSDs (a Flash Pool aggregate), or a mix of HDDs and a cloud tier (a FabricPool aggregate).
 An "SSD Aggregate" consists of all SSDs (an all-flash aggregate), or a mix of SSDs and a cloud tier (a FabricPool aggregate).